top of page

-An Indie Romance Author’s Perspective on Harsh Reviews and DNFs
+An Indie Author’s Perspective on Harsh Reviews and DNFs

-As an indie romance author, I expect criticism—but some recent reviews have left me wondering why a reader would trash my book after only a few pages.
-Indie authors, if you've ever had a stranger dismiss your work after just a chapter or two, this post is for you.
+As an indie author, I expect criticism—but some recent reviews have left me wondering why a reader would trash my book after only a few pages.

-I've gotten two reviews on my recent novels on Goodreads, and both reviews were negative for reasons that don't quite make sense to me.
-In each case, the reviewer said they stopped reading after only a few pages.
+I've gotten a couple of reviews on my novels, and both reviews were negative for reasons that don't quite make sense to me.
+In each case, the reviewers said they stopped reading after only a few pages.
 If my writing style isn’t for them or if they just don’t like romances, that's a fair criticism.
 I am very upfront on social media about what I write.
 I want people to know what to expect from my writing.
 I make sure readers know there's no excessive swearing, no explicit scenes, or gratuitous violence.
 So readers should have a fair idea of what they're getting before they open my books.

-The first review said they didn't read past chapter two of Choosing Season because it "read like a high schooler's passion project."
-The insult was a bit uncalled for.
-But yes, it was a passion project.
-Why is that a bad thing?
+The first reviewer said they didn't read past chapter two of Choosing Season because it "read like a high schooler's passion project."
+The insult was a bit odd.
+Because it was a passion project.
+Why is a 'passion project' that a bad thing?
 I spent seven years pouring my heart into the world-building, the characters, and the story.
 I even managed to get it professionally edited and a professional cover made.
+If the story or setting or concept wasn't for them, that would make sense.
+But to hate on something because the author was passionate just doesn't compute for me.

-In the second review, they said they stopped reading Beautiful Wilderness after about forty pages because it's "a predictable romance with nothing new to say."
-A level of predictability is actually part of the appeal of the romance genre—the promise of a satisfying emotional story.
-And how can you accurately say there's nothing new to say when you didn't read the whole thing?
+The second reviewer said they stopped reading Beautiful Wilderness after about forty pages because it's "a predictable romance with nothing new to say."
+A level of predictability is actually part of the appeal of the romance genre.
+Romances usually promise a satisfying emotional story.
+My question is how can someone accurately say there's nothing new to say when they didn't read the story?
 The review could have literally said "DNF, story wasn't for me" or "I didn't care for the characters."
-Why expend the effort on disparaging the author?

 I just hope that when people see those reviews, they aren't scared away from giving my books a chance.
 The ARC readers I've shared my work with and the readers who have read my books since they were published have all loved my stories.